-The month of May in Hendricks County, Indiana and the rest of the central Indiana is all about racing!
-Motorsports are huge around here, especially in Brownsburg, which is also known as the "Drag Racing Capital of the World."
+Motorsports are huge around here, especially in Brownsburg, Indiana, which is also known as the "Drag Racing Capital of the World."

-It seems only proper, then, that the Town of Brownsburg teamed up with the Indiana Racing Memorial Association to create the Brownsburg Racing Memorial Trail last August, bringing a fun new family activity to town that can be enjoyed year-round and especially in May.
+It seems only proper, then, that the Town of Brownsburg teamed up with the Indiana Racing Memorial Association to create the Brownsburg Racing Memorial Trail in August of 2023, bringing a fun new family activity to town that can be enjoyed year-round.
+Last month, they added a sixth marker, featuring Rodger Ward.

-The Brownsburg Racing Memorial Trail takes you to five scenic locations within Brownsburg while commemorating five major racing figures.
-Three of the markers are very easy to locate, while one is a bit challenging and one was rather difficult to find.
+The Brownsburg Racing Memorial Trail now takes you to six scenic locations within Brownsburg while commemorating six major racing figures.
 I'll take you through them from north to south.

 Larry Rice

-Just a tick south of the eastbound I-74 off-ramp and State Road 267, the best way to find Larry Rice's marker is to turn west onto Northfield Drive from 267.
-From Northfield, take the first right-hand turn as if you're going to the Wal-Mart, then follow that drive all the way back to the entrance of the Super 8 by Wyndham.
-Instead of turning left toward Super 8, veer right and that little strip of asphalt will take you right to Larry Rice.
+It is a little bit challenging to find, but Larry Rice's marker is near the I-74 interchange.
+From Northfield Drive, take the first right-hand turn as if you're going to the Wal-Mart, then follow that drive all the way back to the entrance of the Super 8 by Wyndham.
+Veer right, and that little strip of asphalt will take you right to Larry Rice.

 Bill Marvel

-A charter member of the United States Auto Club (USAC), Bill Marvel had a long and amazing career in management, public relations, media, marketing and much more.
-He's in the Hoosier Auto Racing Fans Hall of Fame and the National Association of Auto Racing Fans, and he was bestowed with many awards and honors throughout his life.
+A charter member of the United States Auto Club (USAC), Bill Marvel had a distinguished career.
+He's in the Hoosier Auto Racing Fans Hall of Fame and the National Association of Auto Racing Fans.

 His marker was pretty challenging to find.
-It is located within Arbuckle Acres Park, and the best place to park is in a parking lot directly north of Elevate Office, where Twin Street comes to an end at an entrance to White Lick Greenway Trail.
-You'll see wooden railing as you walk north on the trail, and at the bottom of the hill, you'll find Bill Marvel.
+It is located within Arbuckle Acres Park.
+You'll see a wooden railing as you walk north on the White Lick Greenway Trail, and at the bottom of the hill, you'll find Bill Marvel.

 Dick Jordan

-Alright, you've found the two most challenging markers along the Brownsburg Racing Memorial Trail, and now you've got smooth sailing the rest of the way.
+Alright, you've found the two most challenging markers along the Brownsburg Racing Memorial Trail.
 Within walking distance of Bill Marvel's marker, you'll find Dick Jordan commemorated right in front of The Arbuckle apartments.

-Dick Jordan worked for USAC for more than 50 years, beginning his career in media relations and then serving as the club's vice president for many years.
-He was USAC's longest-serving employee, was the recipient of the Jim Chapman Award for excellence in motorsports public relations, was honored with the Circle of Corydon Award by Indiana Governor Eric Holcomb, and has been inducted into four racing halls of fame.
+Dick Jordan worked for USAC for more than 50 years, beginning his career in media relations and later serving as the club's vice president.
+He was the recipient of the Jim Chapman Award for excellence in motorsports public relations and the Circle of Corydon Award.
+Additionally, he has been inducted into four racing halls of fame.

 Howdy Bell